-The study includes a main report that documents the collection of survey and base data, summarizes the hydrology assessment, describes the hydraulic model creation and calibration process, presents the flood modelling results used to create flood maps, illustrates the information used to define the floodway and flood fringe, and includes the flood hazard maps.
-Flood inundation maps are provided in a separate flood inundation map library.
+The study includes a main report that documents the collection of survey and base data, summarizes the hydrology assessment, describes the hydraulic model creation and calibration process, presents the open water and ice jam flood modelling results used to create flood maps, illustrates the information used to define the floodway and flood fringe, and includes the flood hazard maps.
+Open water and ice jam flood inundation maps are provided in separate flood inundation map libraries.